Canon 60D vs Ricoh GR II

 Studio photographers will appreciate that the Canon 60D (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Canon 60D and the Ricoh GR II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.